Sobansaud/Smart_Resume_Analyzer_Pro/README.md

 Streamlit Link :- [https://smartresumeanalyzerpro-soban.streamlit.app/]

-you are log in to application this email and password (not dashboard) email:-sobansaud3@gmail.com password:-soban

 Dashboard credential :- sobansaud3@gmail.com
 soban123

 Smart Resume Analyzer is a powerful, AI-driven web application that helps job seekers improve their resumes with data-backed suggestions, real-time skill analysis, and premium tools.
 Developed as part of a $10 Web App Challenge, this project demonstrates a complete system built with Python (OOP), Streamlit,Authentication  and manual payment integration (Easypaisa & JazzCash), offering both free and premium career tools.